chaos-polymtl/lethe/doc/source/tools/automatic_launch/automatic_launch.rst

 -------------------------------------
 Generate automatically multiple cases
 -------------------------------------
+Let us say that you are simulating a flow around a cylinder and you want to see how the inlet velocity impacts the force around the sphere.
-Lazy as we are, we want to automatically generate multiple copies of the cylinder case, but change the parameter file so the inlet velocity in the boundary condition is different for each case.
+Lazy as we are, we want to automatically generate multiple copies of the cylinder case, but change the parameter file such that the inlet velocity is different for each case.

 You will need all these files from the :doc:`../../examples/incompressible-flow/2d-flow-around-cylinder/2d-flow-around-cylinder` example: